Automattic/jetpack/docs/monorepo.md

 ### Using the Jetpack Changelogger

-The changelogger tool is dev-required by each project via Composer, and after `composer install`, may be run to interactively add a change file using:
+The changelogger tool is dev-required by each project via Composer, and after `composer install` may be run to interactively add a change file using:

 `vendor/bin/changelogger add`